Losant/losant-templates/library-templates/experiences/components/google-maps/README.md

 ## Usage

 This template creates a single [Experience Component](https://docs.losant.com/experiences/views/#components) that can be used in your [Experience Pages](https://docs.losant.com/experiences/views/#pages) or [Experience Layouts](https://docs.losant.com/experiences/views/#layouts).
-The component is named `tl-device-list`.
+The component is named `tl-google-map`.

 ```
 {{component